 Broaden Your Saratoga Explorations With These Off-Broadway Destinations

-Go Beyond Broadway to Saratoga Lake, the Parks & More
+Go Beyond Broadway to Museums, Saratoga Lake, and More

-If you come to Saratoga Springs every year for the track you're not alone - this popular attraction is one of the gems of the Spa City.
-But if you only stick to the track and Saratoga's main strip, Broadway, you're missing out on a whole other part of Saratoga!
+If you come to Saratoga Springs every year for the track, you're not alone - this popular attraction is one of the gems of the Spa City.
+But if you only stick to the track and the city's main strip, Broadway, you're missing out on a whole other part of Saratoga!

 Get Out of the City: Enjoy Fun on the Water, Hit the Beach & More

 Experience a New Side of Saratoga - Kayaking on the Lake

 Kayaking is a popular pastime as it's a low impact activity that can improve your strength and flexibility in a fun, engaging way.
 Did you know you can kayak right on Saratoga Lake?

 If you don't have your own, check out the Kayak Shak, located on Fish Creek which connects to the lake.
 They offer affordable single and tandem kayak rentals for a half day (three hours) or a full day (six hours).
 They also have paddleboards, and if you're into stand up paddleboarding, you'll have to try their SUP yoga classes in the morning too!

 Learn about other places offering kayak rentals and more »

 Feel the Sun on Your Face & the Sand in Your Toes at Brown's Beach

 Want sun, fun, and sand?
 Head to Brown's Beach, one of the only public swimming spots on Saratoga Lake.
 You can also launch a kayak or paddleboard here from the shallow launch area.
 Spend time soaking up rays on the beach and savoring munchable foods with your family or a group of friends.